Different Types of Chillers: Industrial Chillers Guide

 Air-cooled chillers use ambient air to reject heat from the refrigerant in the condenser before condensation and recirculation.
 Additionally, air fans attached to the unit help speed up the cooling process.

-Air-cooled chillers are suitable for applications where the discharged heat will not be an issue, as they tend to produce considerable warmth at the site.
+These types of industrial chillers are suitable for industrial processes where the discharged heat will not be an issue, as they tend to produce considerable warmth at the site.

 The Pros